opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

     ### Apply the Terraform Configuration

     ``` sh
-    terraform apply
+    terraform apply -auto-approve
     ```

-    - When prompted, enter an AWS region from the list below and respond `yes` to the prompt.  (e.g. `us-west-2`)
+    - When prompted, enter an AWS region from the list below and press enter.  (e.g. `us-west-2`)
     - This will be the AWS region where the VPN server and all resources will be hosted.

     ![Terraform apply command](../../assets/images/ovpn-terraform-apply.png "Terraform apply command")